ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ### Suport for encryption with per process access restriction
 To create a minifilter encryption driver is not easy, to create a driver suport encryption with process access restriction is more complicated.
 ETEFS_Mini deos suport this feature.
 ETEFS_Mini does not use file redirection or hidden files to suport this feature.
-All I/O operation operate on the same raw on-disk file.
+All I/O requests operate on the same raw on-disk file.
 There are two cache views for the encrypted files, plain data cache for trusted process, encrypted data cache for untrusted process.
 ### Easy to use
 The API set of ETEFS_Mini is comprised of several functions programming in “C” language exported by a DLL library.
 By using these functions, it’s very easy to build a basic transparent file encryption system.
 These API functions can also be called from other programming language, like “C#” and “VB”.